Type of Standard and Context

 Regional Scope

-Recognition of Other Standards/ Linkage with Other Trading Systems
+Recognition of Other Standards / Linkage with Other Trading Systems

 In early 2008, the VCS Program recognized the CDM and JI, and in late 2008 it recognized the Climate Action Reserve as acceptable to be listed within the VCS Registry and have their project credits converted to Voluntary Carbon Units (VCUs).

 A process exists for approving GHG programs that meet VCS Program criteria.
-The program in question must demonstrate compliance with the VCS Program, hire an external qualified consultant team to complete a detailed gap analysis of the two programs to evaluate the proposed program, and then the Board decides to either fully adopt or adopt elements of the other offset program based upon the consultant’s analysis report.
+The program in question must demonstrate compliance with the VCS Program, hire an external qualified consultant team to complete a detailed gap analysis of the two programs to evaluate the proposed program, and then the Board decides to either fully adopt or adopt elements of the other crediting program based upon the consultant’s analysis report.
 The approval process is based on the principle of full compatibility with the VCS program, with acceptance required by the Verra Board.